American Bar Association Center on Children and Law

 The Helen M. McLoraine Scholarship Program for Foster Care and Emancipating Youth was created to provide educational scholarships for foster care youth who are emancipated or are in the process of preparing to emancipate from the foster care system in Colorado.
 Awards can be used toward part-time or full-time undergraduate study at any accredited U.S. university, career/technical school or community college.
 Award amounts will vary based on the individual student's academic plan, cost of attendance, and the financial need of the applicant.
 This year’s deadline is March 28th, so please mark your calendars accordingly (applicants are welcome to submit their applications before then as well).

-A visual representation for a better understanding of the journey through Foster Care.
+Journey through Foster Care is a visual representation for a better understanding of the journey through Foster Care.

 Legal Center for Foster Care & Education serves as a national technical assistance resource and information clearinghouse on legal and policy matters affecting the education of children in the foster care system.